yifeifang/cse481wi18/UNFINISHED-Lab-18:-Map-annotation-from-a-web-interface.md

 You should see the poses you published in the console.

-Now, let's render the pose list in the DOM:
+Now, let's render the pose list in the DOM using a [`<dom-repeat>`](https://www.polymer-project.org/2.0/docs/devguide/templates#dom-repeat) element.
+Any JavaScript Array can be passed in to `items`, and each element is named `item` in the loop.
+You can also change the name from `item` to something else and get the numerical index in the loop, see the documentation for details.

 ```html
 <h2>Poses</h2>
 <template is="dom-repeat" items="[[poseNames.names]]">